 The Most Important Financial Ratios for New Investors

-Before you can begin investing in individual stocks, it is important that you learn how to calculate financial ratios.
-Even if you decide to get your financial ratios from your broker or financial site, you still need to know what they represent and what they will tell you about the business in which you would like to invest.
-Otherwise, you may make a mistake and buy into a company with too much debt, not enough cash to survive, or low profitability.
+Before you start investing in individual stocks, it is very useful to learn how to understand, calculate, and interpret financial ratios.
+Even if you usually get financial ratios from your broker or a financial site, you still need to know what they represent and what they can tell you about the business in which you would like to invest.
+Otherwise, you could make a mistake such as buying into a company with too much debt, not enough cash to survive, or low profitability.
 This guide to financial ratios will explain how to calculate the most important financial ratios, and, more importantly, what they mean.

-You can't calculate financial ratios without the financial statements!
+You can't calculate financial ratios without using a company's financial statements.
 This guide to financial statements provides step-by-step instructions on how to read a balance sheet, income statement, and other important accounting documents.

 Some investors prefer to focus on a financial ratio known as the "price to cash flow ratio" instead of the more famous "price-to-earnings ratio" (or p/e ratio for short).
 Sit back, relax, and grab a cup of coffee because you're about to learn everything you ever wanted to know about this often overlooked stock valuation tool.

 The price to earnings ratio, also known as the p/e ratio, is probably the most famous financial ratio in the world.
 It is used as a quick and dirty way to determine how "cheap" or "expensive" the stock is.
 The best way to think of it is how much you are willing to pay for every $1 in earnings a company generates.
 Learn how to calculate it, and much more.

 While the price to earnings ratio (or p/e ratio for short) is the most popular way to measure the relative valuation of two stocks, the PEG ratio goes one step further.
 It stands for the price-to-earnings-to-growth ratio.
 As you can tell by its title, the PEG ratio factors in a company's growth.